chakrabar/chakrabar.github.io/_posts/articles/2018-04-04-automating-with-nant.md

 1. [MSBuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx) is a close competitor, uses similar XML based build files.
 It is created and maintained by Microsoft, and the `.csproj` files are basically MSBuild files!
 But NAnt (with NAntContrib) is even older than MSBuild, and in some cases it seems to be slightly more flexible.
 2. [Rake](https://github.com/ruby/rake) (aka Ruby Make) is a `Ruby` based build tool, that can [also be used for .NET](http://www.codemag.com/article/1006101/Building-.NET-Systems-with-Ruby-Rake-and-Albacore).
 Some drawbacks are - needs installing Ruby and related stuffs, scripts are also written in Ruby which is not native to .NET developers.
-3. [psake](https://github.com/psake/psake) another build tool written in `PowerShell`.
+3. [psake](https://github.com/psake/psake) is a build tool written in `PowerShell`.
 Good thing is .NET is natively supported and language is similar to simple command-line.
+Now that [PowerShell is cross-platform](https://blogs.msdn.microsoft.com/dotnet/2016/08/18/powershell-is-now-open-source-and-cross-platform/), `psake` should be cross-platform too, but I haven't tested yet.
 4. [Cake](https://cakebuild.net/) is another good option.
-The good things about it are - C# code for build and fully cross-platform.
-I'll probably explore more on it and see it as a possible replacement of my current build tool.
+The plus points are - `C#` code for build script and fully cross-platform based on `roslyn`.
+I'll probably explore more on it and see it as a possible replacement of my current build tool in the future.

-Meanwhile I'll continue to use NAnt mostly because the infrastructure is already setup and working fine in my build system.
+Meanwhile I'll continue to use NAnt mostly because the infrastructure is already setup and its working fine in my current CI build system.

-For a complete and runnable NAnt script that does bunch of stuffs for a CI build system, see this **[complete runnable NAnt script](/articles/sample-nant-script-for-ci/)**.
+For a complete and runnable NAnt script that does bunch of stuffs for a CI build system, see this **[Sample NAnt script for CI build system](/articles/sample-nant-script-for-ci/)**.
+With this, you can do end-to-end build like - prepare build directories, build solution(s), run unit test & coverage, static analysis with SonarQube, package artifacts to Nexus, and deploy website to IIS.

 #### References